AbdallahHossam0/NTI_EmbeddedLinux/Notes/2-Embedded_Linux/6-BuildKernel.md

 # configure the kernel with the configuration discuss above

-# Enable devtmpfs
+# Enable devtmpfs and auto-mount devtmpfs
 # Change your kernel local version to your name and append on it -v1.0
 # Change kernel compression to XZ

 make menuconfig

-#build the kernel
+#build the kernel and dtb
 make -j4 zImage modules dtbs
+# path of the zImage module
+# linux/arch/arm/boot/zImage
+# path of the dtb
+# linux/arch/arm/boot/dts/arm/vexpress-v2p-ca9.dts
 ```